-Dear Anthropology Graduate Students of the 2023-2024 cohort,
+Dear Anthropology Graduate Students,

 Welcome to the University of California, Riverside and our PhD Anthropology program!
 Please use this Handbook to guide your journey.
 This document will familiarize you with Graduate Division and Departmental general procedures and requirements for the PhD program, specific documentation required, and how the Department is organized.
 If anything is not covered or unclear, feel free to ask!
 Please remember the following: